I can highly recommend the ACFT course to anyone who is interested in becoming

 These add up to a minimum of 68 hours of class room tuition in total.
-All three components have to be completed successfully to be awarded the Certificate of Training.
+Both components have to be completed successfully to be awarded the Certificate of Training.

 In this way – through coaching – we will support you to apply an approach of inviting, instead of advising or "selling" mindfulness, of allowing participants or clients to experience mindfulness in their own way and in their own time, in openness and with peace of mind.

-That’s what we call the London Meditation way of "teaching" Mindfulness (MBAC)...
+That’s what we call the mindfulnesstraining way of "teaching" Mindfulness (MBAC) at London Meditation.

 The Coaching Provider

-Human Communication Ltd. (the legal body of London Meditation and the London Coaching Team Ltd.) is an Organisational Member of the Association for Coaching (AC) (OMAC HCL0106OM) agreeing to abide by the terms and conditions of membership.
+Human Communication Ltd. (the legal body of its labels London Meditation and mindfulnesstraining) is an Organisational Member of the Association for Coaching (AC) (OMAC HCL0106OM) agreeing to abide by the terms and conditions of membership.

-Human Communication Ltd. offers this AC recognised foundation training with over 64 hours delivered classroom based tuition and additional distance learning to individuals and as tailor-made in-house training (on request!).
+Human Communication Ltd. offers this AC recognised Foundation Training with over 68 hours delivered classroom based tuition and additional distance learning to individuals and as tailor-made in-house training (on request!).

 The ACFT is also considered as an entry level to the Association for Coaching (AC)’s Accreditation Scheme (from skill to competence!) and forms Level 1 of the AC Accredited Advanced Diploma (Mindfulness) Coach Training (AADCT).